top of page

 Another milestone in our journey came in July 2024, when The Hospital Research Foundation Group came on board as our Major Health Partner until at least July 2026.
 The partnership is a great endorsement of everything we stand for in improving the health and wellbeing of our community, and we can’t wait to grow and expand our reach even more.

 Our next milestone came in November 2025, when we integrated with Active Farmers.
 A charity similar to ours, with the same mission and similar group structure, both sides saw this as only a positive opportunity.
-Our group number has doubled, from 40 to 80, and we're now happy to say we're 'Nation-wide' with groups throughout SA, WA, Vic, NSW, Qld and Tas.
+Our group number has doubled, from 40 to 80, and we're now excited to say we're 'Nation-wide' with groups throughout SA, WA, Vic, NSW, Qld and Tas.

 Timeline of Fat Farmers